Fits a negative binomial GLM (via MASS::glm.nb()) and returns model

 coefficients on the response scale (exponentiated), randomized quantile

-residuals (RQR), a Pearson dispersion ratio, and a two-panel diagnostic
+residuals (RQR), a Pearson dispersion ratio, and diagnostic plots.

 - formula